Creutzfeldt-Jakob disease (CJD) is a rare neurodegenerative condition. It has severe effects on the brain.

 People with CJD experience difficulty controlling body movements, changes in gait and speech, and dementia.

 There is no cure for the disease.
-It progresses quickly and every case is fatal.
-A person usually dies within 1 year after symptoms appear.
+It progresses quickly and every case is

 There are different types of CJD.
 It can develop sporadically, without any identifiable pattern.
 It can be inherited and may be transmitted.